GU4243-ADS/spring2018-project1-sophiebeiers/README.md

 Ironically, while MWS seems to be the most "positive" author, she still uses a quarter more negative words than positive words in her pieces; this leads me to think that it's possible she may be negating the positive words in a way that makes the overall sentiment actually *negative.* Thus, I turn to the "sentimentr" package to analyze multiple words at a time and focus in on MWS.

 ### Zooming in: Mary Shelley
-To examine whether MWS' high scores on positivity in her work was actually due to negated positive words, I used bigrams and the "AFINN" lexicon to view all words preceded by a negation; From the visualization, we can see which positive-seeming words contribute most to mis-classification.
+To examine whether MWS' high scores on positivity in her work was actually due to negated positive words, I used bigrams and the "AFINN" lexicon to view all words preceded by a negation; from the visualization, we can see which positive-seeming words contribute most to mis-classification.

 ![](./figs/negwrds.png)